A Novel Approach to Neutrino-Hydrogen Measurements: Selection of -H Interactions

 \subsection{Achievable statistics}

-In the following we will assume an overall fiducial mass of 5 tons for the CH$_2$ targets.
-This value is realistically achievable with the detector technology discussed in Sec.~\ref{sec:targets} and a relatively compact tracking volume around 45 m$^3$ (without fiducial cuts), depending upon the specific configuration of the main STT parameters.
+In the following we will assume an overall fiducial mass of 5 tons for the CH$_2$ targets, corresponding to a ``solid" hydrogen mass of about 700 kg.
+This value is realistically achievable with the detector technology discussed in Sec.~\ref{sec:targets} and a relatively compact tracking volume around 40 m$^3$, depending upon the specific configuration of the main STT parameters.
 The distributions of the generic kinematic variables $\vec x \equiv (x_1, x_2, ....., x_n)$ in $\nu(\bar \nu)$-H CC interactions are obtained as:

-where $N_{CH_2}$ and $N_C$ are the data from the CH$_2$ plastic and graphite (C) targets.
-The interactions from this latter are normalized by the ratio between the total fiducial masses of C within the graphite and CH$_2$ targets, $M_{C/CH_2}/M_C$.
+where $N_{\rm CH_2}$ and $N_{\rm C}$ are the numbers of events selected from the polypropylene and graphite targets, respectively.
+The interactions from this latter are normalized by the ratio between the total fiducial masses of C within the graphite and CH$_2$ targets, $M_{\rm C/CH_2}/M_{\rm C}$.
 The subtraction in \eq{eq:Hevt} is performed after all the selection cuts, including the kinematic analysis described in Sec.~\ref{sec:Hsele} and resulting in the purities and efficiencies summarized in Tab.~\ref{tab:effpur}.
-Practical considerations require the graphite targets to be smaller than the actual amount of C inside the CH$_2$ plastic, thus resulting in a statistical penalty associated with the subtraction procedure.
+Practical considerations require the graphite targets to be smaller than the actual mass of C inside the CH$_2$ plastic, thus resulting in a statistical penalty associated with the subtraction procedure.
 Figure~\ref{fig:Hsel-Hstat} illustrates how the total statistical uncertainty on $N_H$ from \eq{eq:Hevt} compares to the ideal one expected from a pure H$_2$ sample equivalent to the statistics of H interactions within CH$_2$.
-For a given efficiency, the purity of the H samples achievable by the kinematic selection is crucial for the feasibility of this technique.
-Our analysis suggests that a fiducial mass for the graphite targets in the range 500-600 kg (i.e. $M_C/M_{CH_2}\sim0.1$-0.12) provides a reasonable compromise with a statistical penalty around 30\%.
-We note that this statistical penalty can be further reduced by analytically smoothing the measured distributions from the graphite target and/or by using a tighter kinematic selection, as illustrated in Tab.~\ref{tab:inclusive} and Fig.~\ref{fig:Hsel-Hstat}.
+For a given efficiency, the purity of the H samples achievable by the kinematic selection can drastically reduce the overall statistical uncertainty from the subtraction technique.
+Our analysis suggests that a fiducial mass for the graphite targets around 600 kg corresponding to $M_C/M_{CH_2}\sim$ 0.12 provides a reasonable compromise with a statistical penalty around 30\%.
+We note that this statistical penalty can be further reduced by analytically smoothing the measured distributions from the graphite target and/or by using a tighter kinematic selection, as illustrated in Fig.~\ref{fig:Hsel-Hstat}.